vdesabou/kafka-docker-playground-docs/docs/playground connector status.md

 # playground connector status

 🧩 Show status of all connectors

+The connector state, the state of each task, and for a failed task the
+full stack trace, which is the thing you actually need.
+Add --verbose to
+see the underlying REST call.

 ## Usage